-On one hand, an exemption from the disclosure requirement is available for “small-scale offerings”.
+On one hand, an exemption from the disclosure requirement is available for “small-scale offerings” of securities.
 The exemption in relation to disclosure does not necessarily mean the entity will be exempted from holding an Australian Financial Services Licence (AFSL).
 Read more about the requirement to hold an AFSL here.

 “Small-scale offerings” must:

 - not breach the 20 investors ceiling test;

 - not breach the $2 million ceiling test; and

 There will be a breach of the 20 investors ceiling test (item 1 above) if the offering “results in the number of people to whom securities of the body have been issued exceeding 20 in any 12 month period”.

 There will be a breach of the $2 million ceiling test (item 2 above) if the offering “results in the amount raised by the body by issuing securities exceeding $2 million in any 12 month period”.

 To meet the “personal offers” test under the Corporations Act (item 3 above) the offer must:

 - only be able to be accepted by the person to whom it is made; and

 - be made to a person who is likely to be interested in the offer.